stevekinney/stevekinney.net/src/courses/storybook/class-variance-authority.md

 3. Allow you to define default variants when one isn't explicitly specified.
 4. It allows you to create compound variants.

 It works _super well_ with Tailwind, but you don't need use Tailwind to use CVA.
+You can use any utility classes that you want or even just the classes from our CSS modules like we did earlier.

+> [!TIP] Using Tailwind's IntelliSense with Class Variance Authority
+> If you're using Tailwind and Visual Studio Code and CVA and the [Tailwind CSS IntelliSense extension](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss), then you might want to make [this](https://cva.style/docs/getting-started/installation#tailwind-css) tweak to the `settings.json` in your project.

 Let's look at an example where we refactor our [button component](adding-variants.md) from earlier to use CVA.

 ```ts
 import { cva, type VariantProps } from 'class-variance-authority';